CleanMachine1/DollarSkip/README.md

-git clone https://github.com/CleanMachine1/DollarSkip # Or use SSH cd DollarSkip make # This makes the binary sudo make install # This moves the binary to /usr/bin make clean # Removes the binary created above since it has already been moved
+git clone https://github.com/CleanMachine1/DollarSkip # Or use SSH cd DollarSkip make # This makes the binary sudo make install # This copies the binary to /usr/bin and names it '$' make clean # Removes the binary created above since it has already been moved
 ```